 Most university law schools offer free legal advice through their respective law clinics and other pro bono projects.
-The majority are members of LawWorks and of their umbrella charity the Clinical Legal Education Organisation (CLEO).
+The majority of university law schools are members of their umbrella charity the Clinical Legal Education Organisation (CLEO, cleo-uk.org) and of LawWorks.